nikkenu/COMP.SE.110-Software-Design/README.md

 # COMP.SE.110-2020-2021-1 Software Design
 team ilmanenfemma

-No additional libraries etc. needed (as of now at least)
+No additional libraries etc. needed outside of Qt.

-Files that are executed: <br>
--handler.cpp/h files handle the APIs <br>
-ilmanenfemma.pro and main.cpp obviously <br>
-main.qml handles the view
+## Notes to user/grader

+### Some of the functionality isn't implemented

+In particular the following haven't been implemented:

+* Large-scale data collection
+* Saving data sets
+* Saving preferences

+More information in the documentation.